KapilTamang/react-contact-manager-app/README.md

 # Contact Manager App
 Contact Manger App is a full stack MERN application.
-- usage of react hooks and context api for frontend.
+- usage of react hooks and context api.
-- backend API with Express js and JWT authentication for authentication system.
+- backend API with Express js.
+- JWT authentication for authentication system.
 - usage of Mongoose for managing MongoDB.

 # Usage